 (c.1) Safety and Environmental Responsibilities may hinder a Total ‘Hands Off’ Output Specification approach (SMP 01 and EMP 01)

-In many instances with PPP and PFI contracts, the PTL will be aiming to contract for a service based upon an output specification and not define the way in which the Service Provider will achieve the outputs.
+In many instances with PPP and PFI contracts, the PT will be aiming to contract for a service based upon an output specification and not define the way in which the Service Provider will achieve the outputs.
 Such an approach allows the Service Provider room for innovation and freedom in fulfilling the contract.
 However, there is potential that safety and environmental regulations can constrain this approach.
-Depending on the project circumstances, the PTL is or can be:
+Depending on the project circumstances, members of the PT, including the PTL and those with formally-delegated safety and environmental responsibilities are, or can be:

-- The representative of the organisation who instigated the work; and/or,
+- Representatives of the organisation who instigated the work; and/or,

-As the PTL will retain overall responsibility for safety and environmental performance, they will need to be sufficiently involved with, and informed of, the Service Provider’s competence, procedures and practices to satisfy themselves that all the safety and environmental issues associated with the project are being adequately addressed.
+As such, they will need to be sufficiently involved with, and informed of, the Service Provider’s competence, procedures and practices to satisfy themselves that all the safety and environmental issues associated with the project are being adequately addressed.

-The PTL is to establish as early as possible their safety and environmental management responsibilities and what actions are to be taken in order to discharge these responsibilities.
+The PT is to establish as early as possible their safety and environmental management responsibilities and what actions are to be taken in order to discharge these responsibilities.
 It is recommended that:

-- The PTL consults with appropriate System Safety Groups, regulators, and legal advisors in order to establish:
+- The PT consults with appropriate System Safety Groups, regulators, and legal advisors in order to establish:

-- The extent to which the PTL can transfer safety and environmental activities to the Service Provider.
-Whilst ownership of safety and environmental risks should be transferred to other parties best placed to address them (such as the Service Provider), overall responsibility will still reside with the PTL.
-Even if direct risk can be transferred, the consequent reputational risk from an incident will remain with the PTL, and may be influenced by public perceptions of PPP/PFI projects and private sector priorities;
+- The extent to which responsiblity for safety and environmental activities can be transferred to the Service Provider.
+Whilst ownership of safety and environmental risks should be transferred to other parties best placed to address them (such as the Service Provider), overall responsibility will still reside within the PT.
+Even if direct risk can be transferred, the consequent reputational risk from an incident will remain within the PT, and may be influenced by public perceptions of PPP/PFI projects and private sector priorities;

 - If the risk owner has the correct skill set to hold any delegated authority;

-- The extent of assurance activities that a PTL has to undertake in order to discharge their responsibilities.
-Here, over and above meeting any legal requirements, the PTL should consider a risk based approach where oversight and assurance activities focus on those aspects of the service provision that pose the greatest safety and environmental risks;
+- The extent of assurance activities that a PT has to undertake in order to discharge their responsibilities.
+Here, over and above meeting any legal requirements, the PT should consider a risk based approach where oversight and assurance activities focus on those aspects of the service provision that pose the greatest safety and environmental risks;

 - The division of safety and environmental work, obligations and authority between the PT and the contractor, on issues such as: